rtrppl/orgrr/readme.md

 - Is this subtile critizism on the org-roam approach?

 Not at all!
-The project was born out of the admiration of the pioneering work done by Jethro... and ...
-Org-roam also has way more capable programmers behind it, as do Denote and ZK.
-You should check out their projects, too.
+The project was born out of the admiration of the pioneering work done by Jethro Kuan and others.
+You should check out the real org-roan.